smartsurgerytek/dentistry-inference-fastapi/README.md

 choose the reverse proxy and setting the name, path, target (target should be gcloud run url entry)

+If apikey is required, please go to the develop page and create a "verify API key" policy and add it under Proxy endpoint: PreFlow in default.

 3. Publish API Products: edit the product

 deploy the proxy